arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ## Overview

 The Arduino Opta is a robust PLC solution with many features.
 In this tutorial we will go through how to set up the Opta with the Arduino IDE and how to use some of the devices features.
-We will take a look at how to program the LEDs on the device, how to use the programable button, as well as using inputs and outputs.
+We will take a look at how to program the LEDs on the device, how to use the programmable button, as well as using inputs and outputs.

 ## Goals